-The model of personality organization is based on Kernberg’s psychoanalytic object relations theory, supported by current research.
-Psychodynamic treatment presupposes that observable behaviors and subjective disturbances of patients with personality disorders reflect pathological features of underlying psychological structures.
+The model of personality organisation is based on Kernberg’s psychoanalytic object relations theory, supported by current research.
+Psychodynamic treatment presupposes that observable behaviours and subjective disturbances of patients with personality disorders reflect pathological features of underlying psychological structures.

-Borderline pathology was described by Kernberg and Gunderson, who identified a pathological psychological structure, called Borderline Personality Organization (BPO), in patients with severe personality disorders.
-This group had poor impulse control, ego weakness, and pathological internalized object relations, which resulted in loss of reality testing and delusional ideas.
+Borderline pathology was described by Kernberg and Gunderson, who identified a pathological psychological structure called Borderline Personality Organisation (BPO) in patients with severe personality disorders.
+This group had poor impulse control, ego weakness, and pathological internalised object relations, which resulted in loss of reality testing and delusional ideas.

 While Kernberg described these patients in terms of both descriptive pathology and structural characteristics, other researchers used a purely descriptive approach to identify patients with intense affect.
 Many of the descriptive characteristics of these patients were used to formulate the diagnosis of BPD for the first time in the diagnostic system.